 Seller Product List

-If he chooses to edit the product he can modify the basic characteristics of the product as well as the inventory and product status options which appear after creating a product.
+If he chooses to edit the product he can modify the basic characteristics of the product as well as the inventory and product status options that appear after creating a product.

-Seller will be able to see only those products which are published by admin if product auto-publish is not configured by the admin.
+And, the seller will be able to see only those products which are published by the admin if the product auto-publish is not configured by the admin.

-Here the seller will choose the Product Categories to be added and the Product Type to be added and click “Next”.
+Then, the seller will choose the Product Category to add and the Product Type to add and click “Next”.

 Under Shipping, the seller can enter the Shipping details of the product.